imgag/ngs-bits/README.md

 ## ChangeLog

-Changes in release 2024_02:
+Changes in release 2024_06:

-* new tools: NGSDExportIgvGeneTrack, VcfMerge, VcfSplit, BamExtract
+* new tools: NGSDExportIgvGeneTrack
-* removed tools: CnvHunter
+* removed tools: TODO
-* NGSDSameSample: Added option '-include_merged'
-* VcfFilter: Added options '-remove_non_ref' and '-no_special_chr'
-* VcfCheck: Added check for main header line
-* VariantRanking: using NGSD annotations by default now, skipping mosaic variants now
-* SampleSimilarity: added parameter 'roi_hg38_wes_wgs'
+* BamFilter: added parameter for maximum insert size
-* VcfLeftNormalize: now skips invalid variants
+* NGSDAddVariantsGermline: now imports REs as well
+* NGSDExportSamples: new paramters `-only_with_small_variants` and `-add_lab_columns`.
+* SampleGender: new parameter `-include_single_end_reads` for long-read data.
+* SampleSimilarity: new parameter `-include_single_end_reads` for long-read data.
+* SampleSimilarity: new parameter `-roi_hg38_wes_wgs` to make WES, WGS and lrGS results more comparable.
+* UpdHunter: new parameter `-out_informative` to write out a IGV track with informative variants.
+* VcfCalculatePRS: new parameter `-min_depth` and support for variants that are to be imputed independent of the sample genotype.
+* NGSD:
+	* added tables for somatic SVs: somatic_somatic_sv_callset, somatic_sv_deletion, somatic_sv_duplication, somatic_sv_insertion, somatic_sv_inversion, somatic_sv_translocation, somatic_report_configuration_sv
+	* added tables for repeat expansions: repeat_expansion, repeat_expansion_genotype, re_callset, report_configuration_re
+	* processed_sample table: added boolean `scheduled_for_resequencing` to flag samples for resequencing to increase depth/coverage

 For older changes see [releases](https://github.com/imgag/ngs-bits/releases).